The Machame route, known as the "Whiskey" route, is now the most popular route on the mountain.

 The Machame route is scenically beautiful and varied.
 Compared to Marangu, the days on Machame are longer and the walks are steeper.
 It is considered a difficult route, better suited for more adventurous folks, and those with some hiking or backpacking experience.

 Machame is offered as a seven day group climb, or a six to seven day private climb.
+The six day variation combines days 4 and 5, going from Barranco Camp to Barafu Camp without staying at Karanga.

 7 Day Machame Itinerary